The end of my first forestry job, the end of summer and the end of my marriage- Then

 I think the outcome would have been different.

-I remember seeing them running to me with guns drawn, and at no time did I have a thought I was in danger.
+I remember seeing them running to me with guns drawn, and at no time did I have a thought that I was in danger.
 I think I was lucky that night that I was white.